happy762002/Superstore-analysis-using-Microsoft-SQL-Server-and-Power-Query/README.md

 CREATE DATABASE store_analysis;
 ```

-The Superstore dataset was then loaded into the database.
+The cleaned Superstore dataset was then loaded into the database.

 ---